Baku: Fall of the Soviet Union and later

 After the 1991 dissolution of the Soviet Union, Baku embarked on a process of restructuring on a scale unseen in its history.
-Thousands of buildings from the Soviet period were demolished to make way for a green belt on its shores; parks and gardens were built on the land reclaimed by filling up the beaches of the Baku Bay.
+Thousands of panel buildings from the Soviet period were demolished to make way for a green belt on its shores; parks and gardens were built on the land reclaimed by filling up the beaches of the Baku Bay.
 Improvements were made in general cleaning, maintenance, and garbage collection to bring these services up to Western European standards.
-The city is growing dynamically and developing at full speed on an east–west axis along the shores of the Caspian Sea.
+The city is growing dynamically and developing at pace on an east–west axis along the shores of the Caspian Sea.
 Sustainability has become a key factor in future urban development.

 Geography

-Baku is situated on the western coast of Caspian Sea.
-In the vicinity of the city there are a number of mud volcanoes (Keyraki, Bogkh-bogkha, Lokbatan and others) and salt lakes (Boyukshor, Khodasan and so on).
+Baku is situated on the western coast of the Caspian Sea.
+In the vicinity of the city there are a number of mud volcanoes (Keyraki, Bogkh-bogkha, Lokbatan and others) and salt lakes (Boyukshor, Khodasan, etc.).

 Climate

-Baku has a temperate semi-arid climate (Köppen climate classification: BSk) with hot and humid summers, cool and occasionally wet winters, and strong winds all year long.
+Baku has a cold semi-arid climate (Köppen climate classification: BSk) with hot and humid summers, cool and occasionally wet winters, and strong winds all year long.
 However, unlike many other cities with such climate features, Baku does not see extremely hot summers and substantial sunshine hours.
 This is largely because of its northerly latitude and the fact that it is located on a peninsula on the shore of the Caspian Sea.

 Baku, and the Absheron Peninsula on which it is situated, is the most arid part of Azerbaijan (precipitation here is around or less than 200 mm a year).
-This is largely due to the rain shadow effect from the Caucasian Mountains, with corresponding latitudes on the Black Sea on average receiving 2300 mm or more.
+This is largely due to the rain shadow effect from the Caucasus Mountains, with corresponding latitudes on the Black Sea on average receiving 2300 mm or more.
 The majority of the light annual precipitation occurs in seasons other than summer, but none of these seasons is particularly wet.

 During Soviet times, Baku, with its long hours of sunshine and dry healthy climate, was a vacation destination where citizens could enjoy beaches or relax in now-dilapidated spa complexes overlooking the Caspian Sea.
 The city's past as a Soviet industrial centre left it one of the most polluted cities in the world, as of 2008.

-At the same time Baku is noted as a very windy city throughout the year, hence the city's nickname the "City of Winds", and gale-force winds, the cold northern wind khazri and the warm southern wind gilavar are typical here in all seasons.
+At the same time, Baku is noted as a very windy city throughout the year, hence the city's nickname the "City of Winds", and gale-force winds, the cold northern wind khazri and the warm southern wind gilavar are typical here in all seasons.
 Indeed, the city is renowned for its fierce winter snow storms and harsh winds.